jhaisley/EduCases/README.md

-# ClinicCases
+# EduCases

-ClinicCases is an open source case management system designed specifically for law school clinics.
+EduCases is an open source case management system designed specifically for special education advocates.
+It is based on the wonderful ClinicCases.
 It uses PHP and MySQL.

 ## Features